RENEGADE v0.3.1 [Updated: 15|10|2018]

 Every roll includes an additional die, the Dilemma Die.
 That’s a d6 with one side marked with a special symbol.

-Always roll the Dilemma Die with your other dice.
+Always roll the Dilemma Die with any other dice rolled.

 If you roll the one marked side, something negative happens in addition to what’s going on, and it doesn’t matter if the other dice show a success or not.